Eschatologue/CM_wiki/docs/class/druid/star.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can expend a use of your **:material-paw: Wild Shape** feature to take on a starry form, rather than shape shifting.

 While in your starry form, you retain your game statistics, but your body becomes luminous; your joints glimmer like stars, and glowing lines connect them as on a star chart.
 This form sheds Bright Light in a 10-foot radius and Dim Light for an additional **10 feet**.
 The form lasts for 10 minutes.
-It ends early if you dismiss it (no action required), have the **Incapacitated**{ .cond } condition, or use this feature again.
+It ends early if you dismiss it (no action required), have the **Incapacitated**{.cond} condition, or use this feature again.

 Whenever you assume your starry form, choose which of the following constellations glimmers on your body; your choice gives you certain benefits while in the form.